-Niagara Falls has some great opportunities for running, owing to an excellent infrastructure of multi-use paths that showcase some of the area’s most scenic highlights.
-Enjoy our scenic running tours of the falls on both the Canada and the U.S. sides.
-There’s also wonderful running along the Niagara River Recreation Trail to Queenston Park and then for up to 20 km to the shores of Lake Ontario!
+The best places to run in Niagara Falls are our scenic running tours of the Falls on both the Canada and the U.S. sides.
+On the New York side, enjoy the Ellicott Creek Trail and additional routes in the Buffalo area, 20 miles south.
+In Ontario, there’s wonderful running along the Niagara River Recreation Trail to Queenston Park and then for up to 20 km to the shores of Lake Ontario!
 We’ve also put together a 10k running tour of the pretty town of Niagara-on-the-Lake.
 For a long, flat run along a canal, hop on any section of the Welland Canals Parkway trail.
-We’ve also included some routes in St. Catharines.
+We’ve also included some routes in St. Catharines (ON).

-A couple of important notes about the area: there’s good running on both the U.S. and Canada sides of the falls.
-You can run across the Rainbow Bridge — but remember to bring your passport!
+A couple of important notes about the area: You can run across the Rainbow Bridge — but remember to bring your passport!
 Also, winters in the area can be cold and snowy — except in the most visited sections, trails are not typically maintained…but bring your Yak-Traks!